Range Charts

 How Range Charts Work

-The construction of a range bar is governed by three simple but strict rules: 1.
+The construction of a range bar is governed by three simple but strict rules that ensure consistency across the chart: 1.
 Range Specification: The user defines a "Range" value (e.g., 10 ticks, 5 pips, or $0.25).
 This value represents the total height of the bar from high to low.
+This specification is the "DNA" of the chart and dictates how much price action is needed to trigger a new bar.
 2. Bar Formation: Each bar has a high and low that equals the specified range.
 The bar opens at a price outside the previous bar's high or low range.
+Specifically, the open of a new bar is always one tick above or below the previous bar's high or low.
 3. Bar Closure: A bar closes the moment the price range (High minus Low) equals the user-defined range value.
 A new bar immediately opens.
+This means every single bar on the chart has identical vertical height.
 Because every bar has the exact same height (price range), range charts provide a uniform view of volatility.
 When the market is trending strongly, range bars will form rapidly in a staircase pattern, clearly visualizing the trend direction.
 When the market is consolidating, fewer bars will form, often creating horizontal blocks.
 This differs significantly from time-based charts, where a consolidation period produces a long string of short, choppy candles.
 On a range chart, that same period might be represented by just one or two bars.
-This creates a visually cleaner chart.
+This creates a visually cleaner chart and makes technical patterns like triangles or head-and-shoulders much easier to identify.

 Advantages of Using Range Charts